 Moving Towards a Workable Definition of ‘Community’ After Bybee v.
-GormanAdded by Marvin Smith, Austin Strobel in Health Law, News on February 10, 2016
+GormanAdded by Marvin M. Smith, Austin Strobel in Articles & Publications, Health Law on February 10, 2016

 For nearly 40 years, Idaho, like other sparsely populated states, has adhered to a statutorily created community standard of health care practice for purposes of determining medical negligence in medical malpractice actions.1 This began in 1976, when the Idaho Legislature, due to: (1) the disparity between urban and rural areas in terms of availability of medical facilities, education programs, and other specialists, (2) policy concerns about rising malpractice insurance premiums, and (3) concerns about attracting quality doctors to the state, codified Idaho Code §§ 6-1012 and 6-1013.2 In legal academia, Idaho’s statutorily created community standard of care as codified in these sections is generally referred to as a variant of the “strict locality rule” – requiring that medical experts familiarize themselves with the community standard of health care practice with strict specificity as to time, place, and specialty of the provider.3